 Make an appointment

-- Our duty planning officer is available from 10.30am to 3pm every weekday at our Customer Service Centre.
+- Our duty planning officer is available at the customer service centre from 10.30am to 3pm every weekday, with the first appointment starting at 11am.

 - Appointments will be made for 15 minute slots.